LayneHansen/LayneHansen.github.io/README.md

 ### **Main Page**

 On the main page I utilize the html map feature to create clickable fields to take the user to different pages.
+I like a clean look to my pages and want the user to be clear about where they want to go.
+Although the images are clickable and lead to the different landing pages, I have included a dropdown menu that also allows them to navigate to those pages.

 #### ***link***
 https://laynehansen.github.io/